MODARTT ORGANTEQ - User Manual

 • Using the undo/redo commands, you can at any time undo and redo the changes you have made: up to 100 undos are possible.
 A right click on the button shows you the last modification.

 • The AB button allows you to switch between two presets A and B, one being in the foreground while the other is in the background.
-The led beside them is lit as soon as A and B are different.
-Clicking on the led copies the foreground preset into the background preset.
+The (un)equal button next to them appears as unequal as soon as A and B are different.
+Clicking the (un)equal button copies the foreground preset into the background preset.
 A right click on the AB button lists the differences between A and B. A and B presets have their own undo/redo stack.

-When you click on the edit button, the following presets manager appears:
+When you click on the edit button, the following preset manager appears:

 It lets you manage the presets.
-You can edit the presets information, sort or filter them (see some part of them), rename them, etc.
+You can edit the preset information, sort or filter them (see some part of them), rename them, etc.

 Edit